< Back to the Polytechnique Montréal portal

 Natural olivine crystal-fabrics in the western Pacific convergence region: A new method to identify fabric type

-Katsuyoshi Michibayashi, David Mainprice, Ayano Fujii, Shigeki Uehara, Yuri Shinkai, Yusuke Kondo, Yasuhiko Ohara, Teruaki Ishii, Patricia Fryer, Sherman H. Bloomer, Akira Ishiwatari, James W. Hawkins et Shaocheng Ji
+Katsuyoshi Michibayashi, David Mainprice, Ayano Fujii, Shigeki Uehara, Yuri Shinkai, Yusuke Kondo, Yasuhiko Ohara, Teruaki Ishii, Patricia Fryer, Sherman H. Bloomer, Akira Ishiwatari, James W. Hawkins and Shaocheng Ji

 [img]